-Item E-1 includes the proposed amendment present at the October 24, 2013 public hearing, with some minor adjustments to incorporate a portion of the feedback received at the public hearing and at the stakeholders meeting.
-This amendment (Item E-1) will be forwarded to Town Council for consideration at its December 19 meeting in order to provide council the option to address immediate needs on an interim basis until more comprehensive changes regarding preservation of champion trees can be developed and considered.
+Item E-1, which is being presented for consideration at this time, is the original amendment as presented at the October 24, 2013 public hearing, with several refinements as listed under "Staff Recommendation" below.
+This amendment is being forwarded to Town Council for consideration at its December 19 meeting in order to provide the option to address immediate needs on an interim basis, as the current regulations (in effect since adoption on June 13, 2013), limit removal of champion trees to only those determined to be dead or diseased.